joselee/socketio-loadtest/README.md

 It can be taxing to run all three (server, listener, and broadcaster) on a single computer.

 When I was running benchmarks, I ran server.js on my desktop, then listener and broadcaster were run from my laptop.
-At the last moment, I tried separating listener and broadcaster, so each module was run on a separate machine.
+At the last moment, I separated listener and broadcaster further by running listener on my microserver (raspberry pi), so each module was run on a separate machine.

 The benchmarks were improved SIGNIFICANTLY!